Haivision/srt/docs/handshake.md

 	- **Type:** Appropriate extension flags and encryption flags
 	- **ReqType:** `URQ_CONCLUSION`

-It is important to note here that both parties always send extension flags at this point, which will contain `SRT_CMD_HSREQ` if the message comes from an Initiator, or `SRT_CMD_HSRSP` if it comes from a Responder.
-If the Initiator has received a previous message from the Responder containing an advertised `PBKEYLEN` in the encryption flags field (in the `Type` field), it will be used as the key length for preparing the `SRT_CMD_KMREQ` block.
+**NOTE:** Both parties always send extension flags at this point, which will contain `SRT_CMD_HSREQ` if the message comes from an Initiator, or `SRT_CMD_HSRSP` if it comes from a Responder.
+If the Initiator has received a previous message from the Responder containing an advertised `PBKEYLEN` in the encryption flags field (in the `Type` field), it will be used as the key length for key generation sent next in the `SRT_CMD_KMREQ` block.

 4. Bob receives Alice's `URQ_CONCLUSION` message, and then does one of the following (depending on Bob's role):
 	- If Bob is the Initiator (Alice's message contains `SRT_CMD_HSRSP`)
 		- switches to the *connected* state
-		- sends Alice a message with ReqType = `URQ_AGREEMENT`
+		- sends Alice a message with `ReqType` = `URQ_AGREEMENT`
-		- the message contains no SRT extensions (`Type` should be 0)
+		- the message contains no SRT extensions (*Extension flags* in `Type` should be 0)
 	- If Bob is the Responder (Alice's message contains `SRT_CMD_HSREQ`)
 		- switches to *initiated* state
 		- sends Alice a message with ReqType = `URQ_CONCLUSION`
 		- the message contains extensions with `SRT_CMD_HSRSP`
+        - awaits a confirmation from Alice that she is connected, too (preferably by `URQ_AGREEMENT` message)

 5. Alice receives the above message and enters into the *connected* state, and then does one of the following (depending on Alice's role):